airnativeextensions/nativeextensions-documentation/docs/notifications/setup-your-service.md

 ![](images/android-channels-settings.png)

 Users can visit Settings, or long-press a notification to change these behaviors, or even block a notification channel at any time.
-You can't programmatically modify the behavior of a notification channel after it's created and submitted to the notification manager; the user is in charge of those settings after creation.
+You can't programmatically modify the behaviour of a notification channel after it's created and submitted to the notification manager; the user is in charge of those settings after creation.
 You can however rename a notification channel or update its description after creation.

 #### Creating Channels